enspiral/handbook/agreements/nodes.md

 # Node Requirements

-These guidelines can be changed by the board through an advice process.
+These guidelines can be changed by the Foundation Board through an advice process.

 *First iteration of node guidelines coming soon*